unlock-protocol/unlock/subgraph/README.md

 ## Debug deployed Subgraph

-To queryretrieve the error message for failed subgraphs - on the hosted service
+To retrieve the error message for failed subgraphs - on the hosted service

 - Find your Deployment ID ("Qm....")
 - Go to https://graphiql-online.com/